-Best practices for baking#
+Best practices for validation#

 Make sure your node is running 24/7/365 in a reliable place.

-Subscribe to the Mainnet status page and the release information on Discourse to stay informed about updates and changes that may affect you as a baker, including node software releases and protocol updates.
+Subscribe to the Mainnet status page and the release information on Discourse to stay informed about updates and changes that may affect you as a validator, including node software releases and protocol updates.
 To subscribe to updates on the Mainnet status page click Subscribe to get all updates or click Get updates to choose to get all updates or only updates for specific products.

-Recommendations for baker pool owners#
+Recommendations for staking pool owners#

-Research a baker pool#
+Research a staking pool#

 Make sure that the pool isn’t close to having too many delegators or close to max capital.
 Another indicator of good management is reliability, such as whether the node is upgraded to the latest version.